Royal Engineer Regiment (Malaysia): Colonel-in-Chief

 The present Colonel-in-Chief is Sultan Nazrin Muizzuddin Shah ibni Almarhum Sultan Azlan Muhibbuddin Shah Al-Maghfurlah, the present Sultan of Perak.
 The regimental flag has horizontal bars of red, blue and yellow.
 The blue represents the renowned “Sapper Blue” colour used on Engineer tactical signs.
-Yellow represents the Malaysian Monarch and Red represent the sacrifices of the regiment.
+Yellow represents the Malaysian Monarch and Red represents the sacrifices of the regiment and of military engineers in general.

+The Regimental heraldic emblem is a Blue Garter of the Order of the Garter - which shares the blue color with the modern Order of the Defender of the Realm - with the regimental title in gold, the Garter, honoring the links to the United Kingdom and the British Army's Royal Engineers, surrounds the shield from the national arms.
+The Blue Garter, topped by the crown, is surrounded by a gold laurel wreath.